zhengjunyao-work/arc24/docs/modeling/Iteration_15_study_data_scaling.md

 The idea is to compare trainings that use the same number of steps (same compute) but use different training data.
 I'm going to add an option to the fine-tuning script to subsample the train data.

+I already have baseline results without subsampling.
+I'm going to try the following values: `[0.8, 0.6, 0.4, 0.2, 0.1]`

 ## Results

 ## Conclusion